ACCpath/BusinessAnalytics/README.md

 **2. Detection of inefficiencies in solar plant**

 Analyze the available data to detect photovoltaic solar energy generation problems and whether or not it is necessary to transport a team of engineers to the plants.

+**3. Ecommerce Optimization**

+Analyze transactional data of an e-commerce company in the cosmetics sector, to try potential CRO(Conversion Rate Optimization) actions that increase visits, conversions and average ticket, and therefore, increase the overall e-commerce turnover.